Home

 An advanced course of lectures, readings, and student presentations focusing on neural basis of innate body functions such as appetite, sleep, temperature, and osmolality regulation.
 This course will also cover the gut-to-brain interactions focusing on homeostatic functions.
 These include genetics, neural manipulation, and viral tracing tools with particular emphasis on data interpretation and limitation of available neuroscience tools.

-Given in alternate years; not offered 2023-24.
+Given in alternate years; offered 2024-25.

 Instructor: Oka